max-powell/frontend-task/README.md

 http://localhost:3000/all buildings (http://localhost:3000/all%20buildings)
 http://localhost:3000/all-buildings
 ```
-The app will alert you if it does not recognise your query and display unordered data.
+If the app does not recognise your query, it will alert you and display unordered data.